Rattlesnake Annie (album)

 Rattlesnake Annie is a self-titled studio album by American singer and songwriter Rattlesnake Annie, released in 1987 on the CBS label.
 It reached #49 in the US country charts.
-Two singles were released from the album, "Callin' Your Bluff" which reached #79 in the US and #51 in the Canadian country charts, and "Somewhere South of Macon" which also reached #79 in the US country charts.
-The West German branch of Greenpeace adopted her song, "Goodbye to a River", as their anthem.
+Two singles were released from the album, "Callin' Your Bluff", which reached #79 in the US and #51 in the Canadian country charts, and "Somewhere South of Macon", which also reached #79 in the US country charts.
+The West German branch of Greenpeace adopted her song "Goodbye to a River" as their anthem.

-There were two other versions released in Europe in 1983 and 1988 on the Czechoslovak Supraphon label.
-When she went to Europe she recorded an LP in Czechoslovakia, appeared on East German TV, was voted #1 female country star in Scotland and was filmed by a Swiss/French crew for The Other Side of Nashville, a MGM/UA documentary.
+Two other versions were released in Europe in 1983 and 1988 on the Czechoslovak Supraphon label.
+When Annie went to Europe, she recorded an LP in Czechoslovakia, appeared on East German TV, was voted #1 female country star in Scotland, and was filmed by a Swiss/French crew for The Other Side of Nashville, a MGM/UA documentary.
 By the time she returned to the US, she was a full-blown European country star.